akirbaes/Pixel-Font/README.md

 ![Text zoomed in by multiplying the subpixels](images/readme/hideous_screenshot.fullpixels_full_color.png)

-I originally created the µRed (originally MiniRed) around 2016.
-It's still being tweaked and extended over time.
-Send me a hello if you use it or if you have a similar idea! (@akirabaes on Twitter)
+I'm not the first (nor the last) to play with the idea.
+[Examples: Militext](https://news.ycombinator.com/item?id=18702900), [TinyFont](https://mrl.nyu.edu/~perlin/homepage2006/tinyfont/), etc. I originally created the ascii 2x4 mono red font around 2016 (based on the file's date on my old computer).
+I was planning to debut it in a game, then time passed...
+The font is still being tweaked and extended over time with more characters and better readability in mind.
+The cursive version is a recent addition.

 ## **My handwriting**